Pennsylvania State System of Higher Education: Funding

 State higher education funding across the country has seen significant cuts.
 In particular Pennsylvania saw an almost 34% cut in state funding from 2008 to 2018.
 PASSHE over the past two decades has been cut harshly in regards to state funding.
 As the early 2000's they received over $700 million adjusted to 2022's dollars by the state.
 However the 2021–2022 academic year they received below $500 million.

 Universities and related entities

-The system is a composition of 10 universities in Pennsylvania:
+The system includes ten universities in Pennsylvania:

 Consolidations in 2022

 Starting in the 2022–2023 academic year, six of the PASSHE campuses were consolidated into two universities.